FontManager

 Font composition

-When emoji=True (the default), getFont() wraps the requested base font in an LVGL imgfont that renders emoji as scaled PNG images.
+When emoji=True, getFont() wraps the requested base font in an LVGL imgfont that renders emoji as scaled PNG images.
 The imgfont's fallback is set to the base font, so LVGL automatically falls through to the base font for any codepoint that is not an emoji.

 └── base_font = font_montserrat_16 (builtin bitmap)